Worms Battlegrounds

 Worms Battlegrounds is a 2D artillery turn-based tactics video game developed and published by Team17 and was released on 30 May 2014 for the PlayStation 4 and Xbox One.
+It is a console port of Worms Clan Wars, released previous year.

 Set within a world history museum, the single-player story follows the player's worms attempt to retrieve the concrete donkey's stone carrot from Lord Darius-Mesmer, a worm who is using it to try to take over the world.
 The game is narrated by Tara Pinkle, a Lara Croft parody who is voiced by Katherine Parkinson.

 Gameplay

 Worms Battlegrounds is an artillery turn-based tactics/strategy game.
 Gameplay follows on the earlier games of the series, in which teams of worms take turns to use a variety of weapons and items in order to eliminate the opposing teams.
 It continues to use the mechanic that was introduced in Worms Revolution, whereby players could select their worms from four different classes: Soldier, Scout, Scientist and Heavy, which all had different play styles unique to each class.